StemTBioinf/RprogrammingI/index.md

 =============

 Clustering is one of the most common visualisation techniques for genes expression data.
 Here we will learn how to do some basic histograms/heatmaps and plotting.
 The first thing
-R has many ways to do this, and many packages have been written specifically for array data.
+R has many ways to do this, and many packages have been written specifically for expression data.
 We are not going to use these for now, but concentrate on the basic underlying functions that do the maths.
 For example, the `gplots` package uses the `hclust` function which is provided by R. So we will use `hclust` for now.

 To use `hclust` we need to provide a distance matrix.
 This is done using the `dist` function: